OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/install-octopus-cli-capability.md

 ![Self-Hosted Agent User Capability](images/self-hosted-agent-user-capability.png)

-If this user-defined capability (above) is not defined for self-hosted agent then jobs will fail with the following error:
+If this user-defined capability described above is not defined for self-hosted agents then jobs will fail with the following error:

 ```text
 No agent found in pool [POOL-NAME] which satisfies demands: octo